radian-software/selectrum/README.md

 ## Caveats

-* There is no support for multiple selection or alternate actions.
+* There is currently no support for alternate actions, although there are plans for how this feature could be implemented without descending into the madness of how Ivy and Helm do it.
-  This is unlikely to ever change, because supporting these features requires violating the `completing-read` abstraction rather aggressively, and that goes against Selectrum's design philosophy of simplicity and consistency.
 * In Emacs 25 and earlier, `M-x ffap` is basically completely broken.
   This is because in old versions of Emacs, `ffap` worked by calling `completing-read` directly with a special completion table function,